-The openldap-techincal traffic Michael mentioned is almost certainly
+The openldap-techincal traffic Michael mentioned is almost certainly the

 same issue.
 In our case, yes this could have appeared as early as 2.4.23.

-What I'm seeing now is that formerly memberof functioned with accesslog in
+What I'm seeing now is that formerly memberof functioned with accesslog in a

 So: the recent change that exposed this was something that changed the order

 these things are applied and sent to accesslog.